jvcByte/AIsilo/README.md

 ## ✅ Security Standards & Compliance

-**Important Note**: FileIt is designed with security best practices in mind but is **not formally certified or audited**.
+**Important Note**: AIsilo is designed with security best practices in mind but is **not formally certified or audited**.
 The following describes alignment with industry standards:

 ### NIST Cryptographic Standards (Algorithm Alignment)